 Section 3.
 Parent Volunteer

-Parent Volunteers must be 18 years of age or older, must have a successful YTF background check, and carry volunteer insurance.
+Parent Volunteers must be 18 years of age or older, must have a successful SCTP background check, and carry volunteer insurance.
 Parent Volunteers shall have the following duties:

 (a) As specified in the Coppell Competitive Shooting Team “Parent Volunteer Support Positions”.
 Appendix V of these bylaws will be used for this purpose.